Top 10 tips to improve call handling

 7. Summarise the call

 When the call is coming to a natural close, summarise the key points you have discussed.
-If your caller asked you to provide a quotation, just go over this with them and confirm an agreed time frame to get back in touch.
+If your caller asked you to provide a quote, go over this with them and confirm an agreed time frame to get back in touch.
 Make sure the caller knows what will happen now with regards to an order placed, quotation request or if there is more information to be supplied.

 8. Have a follow-up procedure

 When taking telephone enquiries make sure you have a follow-up procedure in place.
-Put information gathered on the call in to your CRM to assist with any follow-up.
-Make sure to set a ‘next steps task’ in your CRM as well.
-Keep in contact with them as appropriate (mindful of obtaining their permission to do so).
+Put information gathered on the call in to your customer relationship management (CRM) system to assist with any follow-up.
+Make sure to set a ‘next steps’ task in your CRM as well.
+Keep in contact with them as appropriate (being mindful of obtaining their consent to do so).
 They may not want to buy now, but when they do they’ll have your company in mind as you kept in touch.
+You can also link your call tracking data to your CRM record so that the entire user journey can be reviewed to see what produces the best sales results – enabling you to focus marketing efforts on those areas.

 9. Don’t hang up without a positive outcome